August 31, 2017

 1/2 cup of tempeh= 15.5g of protein

-If you’re concerned about your protein intake, consider the numerous vegan protein shakes on the market, which many bodybuilders on YouTube (vegan haven) in fact advocate– although these shakes are certainly not necessary to sustain a healthy lifestyle.
-Major YouTubers such as ChelseaLifts and Brian Turner cite veganism as an enhancement to their body-building goals as opposed to a hinderance, based off of their “gains” (har-har) and how they feel when they exercise; this article in particular cites the health benefits of plant protein versus animal protein (whey is found in most animal-based protein powders).
-Again misconception perpetuates the image that vegan alternatives are sub-par, when in reality they surpass meat sources of protein in quality.
+If you’re concerned about your protein intake, consider the numerous vegan protein shakes on the market, which many bodybuilders on YouTube (vegan haven) in fact advocate–although these shakes are certainly not necessary to sustain a healthy lifestyle.
+Major YouTubers such as ChelseaLifts and Brian Turner cite veganism as an enhancement to their body-building goals as opposed to a hindrance, based off of their “gains” (har-har) and how they feel when they exercise; this article in particular cites the health benefits of plant protein versus animal protein (whey is found in most animal-based protein powders).

 YA MEAN TO TELL ME AMINO HARM??